kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 [Reference Doc](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options?view=aspnetcore-3.0)

 In this section we'll introduce the Options Pattern to map configuration sections to POCO classes.
-We'll create a new class called `AzureBlobServiceOptions` and then register this type with Dependency Injection in order to have inject it into the `AzureBlobService`.
+We'll create a new class called `AzureBlobServiceOptions` and then register this type with Dependency Injection in order to have it injected into the `AzureBlobService` using `IOptionsMonitor<>`.

 #### Create Options Class